 Apart from just being useful for backyard grilling, charcoal can very useful for whitening your teeth and even for eliminating bad odors.

 You may think that charcoal is just for lighting a fire and grilling or even heating our home.
 However, it has many more uses than you can imagine.

 Today, we’ll take a look at some of its main uses in the home.

-No home should be without this fantastic rock, as it serves as an air purifier, garden helper, and even for drawing with your kids.
+No home should be without this fantastic rock, as it serves as an air purifier, garden helper, and is even good for drawing with your kids.

 Here are some of its most interesting uses:

 1. Eliminating mold

 If you have a moisture problem in your house, you can use charcoal to take care of it.